Coherent5845/BluBox/README.md

 ![Logo](http://i.imgur.com/A1VaXdk.png)
 BluBox is web application for storing informations about movies, tv shows and torrents from transmission server.
 Built on the Laravel Framework and using AngularJS for frontend!
 BluBox is offering a API for managing transmissions torrents and files on a server or NAS.

-*You can see screenshots of application in the screenshots folder.*

 ## Requirements
 * [Unbuntu](https://www.ubuntu.com) >= 16.04
 * [**PHP**](https://php.net) >= 7.0